venky4c/static-job-listings/README.md

 # static-job-listings
-Responsive ReactJs SPA Project showing job listings

-Link for the Live app: https://gentle-beach-54210.herokuapp.com/
+Link for the Live app: https://gifted-borg-fb4add.netlify.app/

-Implemented using :
+Learnings:
-1. Bulma framework for CSS.
+1. CSS: Bulma framework for CSS.
 This is a breeze to implement and has a very short learning curve.
 The best part is that it is web responseive by default.
 We need very little to zero efforts to make it look good for mobiles and tablets.
-2. React part was challenging as I had to make the input box respond to responses from multiple buttons on the page.
-In fact, at the time of writing this, it is still responding to just the first button clicks like 'Frontend', 'Fullstack', 'Backend' on the page.
-This is WIP.
+SVG had to be positioned differently in mobile compared to desktop.
+Use of cards, box shadow feature, showing left border on hove for just the desktop version etc were all nice features to implement.
+2. JSS: This data has nesting upto 3 levels and it was a challenge to filter data based on user input selection based on intermediate levels of data nesting.
+3. React: Using state for array data type and making the manipulation of data as pure without side effects by using spread operator.
+Using callback function for state management by passing the methods as props to the required classes, for the removing of buttons inside the searchbar.